sidharth240887/CarND-MPC-Controller-Project/README.md

 ### Model Predictive Control with Latency

 In order to deal with the latency, we have to predict the next state before calling the MPC solver.
-It can be acomplished using the Model equations
+It can be acheived using the Model equations

 ```
 dt = 0.1;